East Room: Other important East Room events

 President Lyndon Johnson addresses the nation from the East Room prior to signing the 1964 Civil Rights Act into law.

 Gerald Ford is sworn in as 38th President of the United States in the East Room on August 8, 1974.

 Sadat, Carter, and Begin famously shake hands at the same time in the East Room after signing the Camp David Peace Accords. in 1978.

 Reagan and Gorbachev shake hands in the East Room after signing the historic INF Treaty.

-East Room has served as the site of many important ceremonies, legislation and treaty signings, and other events.
+The East Room has served as the site of many important ceremonies, legislation and treaty signings and other events.
 Some of these are: